FlowForma addressed construction site challenges and put the A14 Integrated Delivery Team on the road to process improvements and better governance.

 Increased efficiency is one benefit; another is better governance.
 At the end of a project, field teams are expected to hand over all of the data around its processes, providing an accurate audit trail of everything that happened.
 “Using FlowForma Process Automation, we can generate PDFs of the forms and push them through to our document control and records management people.
 It saves a lot of time, instead of having to find paperwork and scan it,” he said.

 Another plan is to integrate FlowForma Process Automation with its GIS (Geographic Information System) platform.
 By connecting the two and keeping both sets of data in one place, mapping processes will become much more efficient.
 FlowForma has also shown its flexibility in the way it addresses specific needs of the construction sector, not least the challenges that inevitably come with joint ventures.
-“With different companies working together, there can be some arguments over whose processes are used,” explained James.
+“With different companies working together, there can be some arguments over whose processes are used,” explained the IT Manager.
 “Using FlowForma Process Automation enabled us to draw a line in the sand and say, ‘this is the A14 process that we will use moving forward’.
 It guarantees consistency.”

 Summing up, he said the ability to rapidly deploy multiple processes has been key to successful adoption.
 He also praised the way support has always been readily available.
 “It’s been a good vendor experience,” he commented.
 “FlowForma have been quick to respond to any queries and they are genuinely interested in our business.”